WebOrigami/docs/content/pattern/representations.md

 ${ Origami.yaml(pattern/approaches/markdown) }
 ```

-This object-based approach has its own advantages.
-For one thing, the code is lot simpler.
-Being synchronous and working directly against memory, it will also be much faster.
+This object-based approach has the advantages of being simpler and faster.
 In some cases, keeping the data in a single file might also make it easier to create, edit, and manage the data as a collection.
 On the downside, working directly in a JavaScript file is something only someone with development experience would feel comfortable doing.
+The object definition will also become unwieldy with longer, multi-line content.

 ## Markdown from a function